estherh5/api.crystalprism.io/README.md

     * "PATH" for the path to the executable files that will run when automatic database backups are performed via crontab; you should append the path to your PostgreSQL directory here (e.g., "$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin")
     * ["AWS_ACCESS_KEY_ID"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the access key for your AWS account stored on Amazon S3 buckets
     * ["AWS_SECRET_ACCESS_KEY"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the secret key for your AWS account stored on Amazon S3 buckets
-    * "S3_BUCKET" for the name of your S3 bucket (e.g., 'crystalprism')
+    * "S3_BUCKET" for the name of your S3 bucket, which should not contain any periods (e.g., 'crystalprism')
-    * "S3_URL" for the URL for your S3 bucket (e.g., 'https://s3.us-east-2.amazonaws.com/crystalprism/')
+    * "S3_URL" for the domain-style URL for your S3 bucket (e.g., 'https://crystalprism.s3.us-east-2.amazonaws.com/')
     * "S3_PHOTO_DIR" for the name of the S3 bucket's folder for photos (the default is 'photos/')
     * "S3_CANVASHARE_DIR" for the name of the S3 bucket's folder for CanvaShare drawings (the default is 'canvashare/')
     * "S3_BACKUP_DIR" for the name of the S3 bucket's folder for database backups (the default is 'db-backups/')